kobare/panesar_crankshaft_centre/_posts/blogs/2025-07-25-turbine-shaft-grinding-africa.markdown

 ### **Panesar Crankshaft Centre: Africa’s Trusted Shaft Grinding Experts**

-At **Panesar Crankshaft Centre**, we specialize in **onsite turbine shaft grinding across Africa**, with mobile teams ready to reach power plants, refineries, and industrial sites anywhere on the continent.
+At **Panesar Crankshaft Centre**, we specialize in **turbine shaft grinding across Africa**, with mobile teams ready to reach power plants, refineries, and industrial sites anywhere on the continent.

 Our mission is to **keep Africa’s turbines running smoothly**—by delivering precise, dependable shaft repair wherever you need it.